pph-collective/provident-app/README.md

 * `TextArea`: A multi-line text input
 * `Radio`: Radio button group
 * `Select`: Drop down menu
+* `Checkbox`: A list of checkboxes to check
+* `LikertScale`: A table of radio buttons to rate statements

 All of these fields require the following keys:
 * `model`: The identifier for the question result (e.g. `"age"`)